SillyDerps/sillyderps.github.io/content/about/index.md

 ---
 title: "About"
-date: 2022-05-06
+date: 12-26-2022
-draft: false
+draft: true
 ---

-This is my site!
-It's hosted on GitHub Pages, uses Cloudflare and a free .gay domain from Porkbun.
-Eventually it will also be used for my Discord bot and Enmity Plugins, but for now it's basically just a profile for me with links to all the platforms I'm on.
+This is a website that i made using Github Pages (Obviously).
+Its gonna be used for any creations/random stuff I made/found.
+(I did not make this site and it was made by FieryFlames.
+Source code below.)

 The source code for this site is available [here](https://github.com/FieryFlames/fieryflames.github.io).